Amstrad: Restructuring in the 1990s

 In the early 1990s, Amstrad began to focus on portable computers rather than desktop computers.
-In 1990, Amstrad tried to enter the video game console market with the Amstrad GX4000, similar to what Commodore did at the same time with the C64 GS.
+In 1990, Amstrad tried to enter the video game console market with the GX4000, similar to what Commodore did at the same time with the C64 GS.
 The console, based on the Amstrad 464 Plus hardware, was a commercial failure, because it used outdated technology, and most games available for it were straight ports of CPC games that could be purchased for much less in their original format.